-Project Cambodia & Laos: 15 days at $1,799 per person (departures monthly, year round; recommended for ages 12 plus) – Families will explore Indochina’s most iconic and historic site – the vast temple-palace complex of Angkor – before spending three days at New Hope, Cambodia, which is a grass roots, hands on, non-governmental organization whose mission is to restore hope, dignity and promise to the local community.
+Project Cambodia & Laos: 15 days at $1,799 per person (departures monthly, year-round; recommended for ages 12 plus) – Families will explore Indochina’s most iconic and historic site – the vast temple-palace complex of Angkor – before spending three days at New Hope, Cambodia, which is a grassroots, hands-on, non-governmental organization whose mission is to restore hope, dignity, and promise to the local community.
 Volunteers help build a new school or library, teach in classrooms and visit local families who require assistance.
 The balance of the time is spent enjoying optional bike rides, swimming, cave exploring, and countryside visits.

-Project Peru Amazon: 9 days at $1,299 adult; $1,069 children 12-17 (departures weekly, year round) –This family jungle adventure includes travel by motorized canoe up the Tambopata River to spend five days at a center for the rehabilitation and conservation of wild animals.
+Project Peru Amazon: 9 days at $1,299 adult; $1,069 children 12-17 (departures weekly, year-round) –This family jungle adventure includes travel by motorized canoe up the Tambopata River to spend five days at a center for the rehabilitation and conservation of wild animals.
 Budding zoologists will help to maintain an interpretive trail, construct animal enclosures and interact with the local community.
-An additional unique aspect of this trip will be spending two days in the rainforest learning about traditional medicinal plans, spotting birds, cayman and monkeys.
+An additional unique aspect of this trip will be spending two days in the rainforest learning about traditional medicinal plants, spotting birds, cayman and monkeys.

 Project Costa Rica: 15 days at $1,049 per person; (departures July through November; recommended for ages 12 plus) — The Pacific Sea Turtle Project is a conservation initiative undertaken to protect endangered sea turtles and their nests, thus improving the chance for survival of hatchlings on Matapalo Beach.
 Families will volunteer in night beach patrols to protect the nests, collect data, do some general cleaning and maintenance, and possibly monitor the baby turtle hatchery, where baby turtles are counted and released.
-Families will round out the week with two days in the Monteverde Cloud Forest and another two days in the town of La Fortuna, located at base of the Arenal Volcano.
+Families will round out the week with two days in the Monteverde Cloud Forest and another two days in the town of La Fortuna, located at the base of the Arenal Volcano.

 Greenloons makes it easy to connect adults and families to meaningful and unique nature-based travel experiences all over the world.
 Because Greenloons only works with third-party eco-certified tour operators and sustainable tourism accommodation providers, the company provides a level of assurance to eco-conscious travelers that these small group vacations not only offer distinction and quality in pristine natural surroundings, but they have also been independently verified as emphasizing conservation education, respecting local cultural traditions and supporting local communities.